 Hong Kong has always been a bucket list destination for A and me.
 So when we finally decided to go to China, it took us a long time to figure out our favourite Hotel in Hong Kong.
-We have chosen The Langham for several reasons and really enjoyed it.
+We have chosen The Langham in Kowloon for several reasons and really enjoyed it.

 Arrival & check-in

 The Langham is located on the Kowloon side of Hong Kong which we specifically chose.
 It is conveniently located at the southern tip so it’s pretty easy to reach the ferry, Tsim Sha Tsui station for the metro plus you have a lot of shops, restaurants and other hotels in walking distance.
 It is not a beauty from the outside but makes up for it once you’ve entered the impressive, marbled lobby.
 Aside from the front desk there is a bar in which you get the Afternoon Tea or evening drinks.